VLBI Diagnostics of Off-axis Jets in Radio Flares of Tidal Disruption Events: Summary

 In the off-axis jet scenario, the radio image is initially dominated by the approaching jet, and most importantly, the emission centroid exhibits superluminal motion, which would be a smoking-gun signature of a relativistic jet.
-As the jet decelerates, the counter-jet begins to contribute to the emission, and the centroid gradually returns toward the origin.
+As the jet decelerates, the counter-jet begins to contribute to the emission.
 At early times, the image of the approaching jet has a disk-like shape, similar to that of a spherical delayed outflow, but it later becomes elongated in the direction perpendicular to the jet motion.
 The aspect ratio of the image reaches a minimum and then increases, asymptotically approaching a constant value.
 This non-monotonic evolution reflects the changing geometry of the EATS.
-We note that these results for off-axis jets should also apply to other astrophysical systems, such as microquasars and gamma-ray bursts.
+We note that these results for off-axis jets should also apply to other astrophysical systems, such as microquasars and gamma-ray bursts due to the self-similarity of the outflows.

 Thus far, we have focused on radio VLBI observations, which provide the most direct way to resolve the source structure.
 However, if one is interested only in the location of the emission centroid rather than resolving the image, precise astrometry may also be achieved with optical or infrared (IR) telescopes, as demonstrated for GW170817 with \textit{HST} \citep{Mooley+2022}.
 Although the diffraction limit of $\sim100\,\rm mas$ prevents direct imaging of the source structure, the emission centroid can still be determined with high precision, provided that the source is sufficiently bright.
 For AT2018hyz with $p\simeq2.2$, the optical/IR luminosity may be comparable to that in the radio band, $\sim10^{40}\,\rm erg\,s^{-1}$.
 In the crowded nuclear region of the host galaxy, contamination from stellar light is expected to be severe in the optical band, making IR observations more suitable.
 If the synchrotron afterglow outshines the surrounding stellar emission, the position of the point source could be measured and potentially used to confirm superluminal motion with facilities such as \textit{JWST}.